collective/collective.smtpssl/README.rst

 Please note, sending over port 587 will not work anymore when this package is installed!
 This is only necessary until is fixed.

+!!
+Note !! this is only working and useful for zope.sendmail < 6.2.
+From version 6.2 you can set implicit_tls to archive the same.

 Installation
 ------------